-The number of fin whales taken at three whaling stations in Canada from 1965 to 1971 totaled 3,528 whales (Mitchell 1974).
+The number of fin whales taken at 3 whaling stations in Canada from 1965 to 1971 totaled 3,528 whales (Mitchell 1974).
 Reports of non-directed takes of fin whales are fewer over the last two decades than for other endangered large whales such as right and humpback whales.
-There was no reported fishery-related mortality or serious injury to fin whales in fisheries observed by NMFS during 1995 through 1999.
-A review of NER/NMFS anecdotal records from 1995 through 1999 yielded an average of 1.8 human caused mortalities per year- 0.6 per year resulting from fishery interactions/entanglements (USA waters, 0.4; Canadian waters, 0.2), and 1.2 due to vessel collisions (all in USA waters).
+There was no reported fishery-related mortality or serious injury to fin whales in fisheries observed by NMFS during 1999 through 2003.
+A review of NMFS records from 1999 through 2003 yielded an average of 1.4 human-caused mortalities per year - 0.4 per year resulting from fishery interactions/entanglements (U.S. waters, 0.2; Bermudian waters, 0.2), and 1.0 due to vessel collisions - all in U.S. waters (Table 1).